KoteshwarChinnolla/AgenticAi_on_production/README.md

 Test the working-- by running your container.
 Now, navigate to Docker Desktop.
 You will be able to see a container is in running state.
 Click on `5000:5000`. if it is in underlined, then the container is running.
 If you click on that, we navigate to a local host ```http://localhost:5000``` Just add `/docs` at the end to see the swagger UI. we are now at ```http://localhost:5000/docs``` to test our API's.

+We did all of this ourselves next, let's see how can we automate this process.